PEDATOR DEFENSE DOG FAQS

 6. Q- Is the Predator Defense Dog a good prospect for protection work?

-A- Yes, the Predator Defense Dog has a natural instinct to protect & can make for a very poweful & formidable protection dog. when guarding the family, the PDD can bring the same intensity & ferocity into man work as it has when catching hogs & doing predator control!
+A- Yes, the Predator Defense Dog has a natural instinct to protect & can make for a very poweful & formidable protection dog. when guarding the family, the PDD can bring the same intensity & ferocity into man work as it has when doing predator control work!

 7. Q- Will my Predator Defense dog get along with my other dogs, chickens, & livestock?

-A- If you raise your Predator Defense Dog puppy up with your other dogs, (& let him know from an early age what you expect of him behavior wise) then it has all the potential to get along very well.
-Typically males & females will get along better than two dogs of the same sex.
-If you bring a large aggressive dog in after your PDD is grown & already set in his ways, then it’s very likely you might have some problems.
-If raised around chickens & livestock from a puppy (along with proper training) the Predator Defense Dog can be socialized to get along well with livestock.
+A- If you raise your Predator Defense Dog puppy up with your other dogs, (& let him know from an early age what you expect of him behavioral wise) then it should get along quite well.
+If not socialized early, two dogs of the same sex (& especially two large alpha males) can potentially become confrontational.
+If raised around chickens & livestock from a puppy, the Predator Defense Dog should get along very well with livestock, & in fact the PDD will be your livestock’s first line of defense!

 8. Q- Are Predator Defense dogs good with the family & children?